AFRICAN-AMERICAN HERITAGE TOURS

 City of Lancaster, Pennsylvania

-Gain insight into the roots of civil rights activism & Black business pioneers
+Gain insight into the roots of civil rights activism & Black business pioneers.

-Visit the center of one of the largest National Historic Districts in America
+Visit the center of one of the largest National Historic Districts in America.

-These guided tours may resume depending on health and safety conditions.
+During this pandemic, African American Heritage tours of have been suspended.
+The guided tours may resume depending on health and safety conditions.
 Watch this website for updates.

 In the meantime, self-guided tours are possible.
-First, click here to download a free Map & Guide.

-The Map & Guide displays 24 historic sites throughout the entire area of City of Lancaster.
+The Map and Guide displays 24 historic sites throughout the entire area of City of Lancaster.

-No. 1 - Site of Philadelphia & Columbia Railroad Station: freedom seekers transported through here en route to Philadelphia, 1838 through the late 1850s
+Freedom seekers transported through here en route to Philadelphia, 1838 through the late 1850s